 In a perfect world, Bing would’ve held 50% of the search engine market and Google would’ve had a decent competitor.
-But, this won’t happen (at least not soon).
+Don’t judge us, we have the right to dream.
+Sadly, this won’t happen (at least not soon).

 Still, this doesn’t mean you should ignore Bing.
 The underdog has lots of hidden values that you can use.

 Bing Gives You Free Stuff For..
 Well...
 Using Bing

 Did you know that you can get free stuff by only using Bing to search?

 Yeap.
 Not a joke, nor a hidden camera.

 Microsoft Rewards is this fun little thing that gives you points every time you use Bing for searching.
 Then, you can redeem these at places like Amazon and Starbucks.
 Or, you can try your luck and do some gambling hoping to win an Xbox (Just give us the Xbox already, stupid, stupid roulette.)